ws-cs2/cs2-surftimer/README.md

 **OCE.SURF TIMER**

-I do not expect anyone to run this it lots of things are hardcoded for my server, however it may help the community build other timers
+I do not expect anyone to run this it lots of things are hardcoded for my server, however it may help the community build other timers.

+You should instead run: https://github.com/DEAFPS/SharpTimer OR https://github.com/CS2Surf/Timer

 Features:
 - Map, Stage, Bonus Timer